 - Regurgitated food (snakes regurgitate their meal when disturbed)

 If you find a snake skin in the car, it indicates that the snake has likely been there a while.
-Snakes only shed infrequently, once every few weeks, depending on the species.
+Snakes only shed infrequently, once every 1-3 months, depending on the species.

 Where Can a Snake Live in Your Car?